ROCm/HIP/docs/how-to/stream_ordered_allocator.rst

 Device accessibility for multi-GPU support
 ------------------------------------------

-Allocations are initially accessible only from the device where they reside.
+Allocations are initially accessible from the device where they reside.

 Interprocess memory handling
 =============================